A YA Novel of Cryptozoological Fiction

-The mural of the Piasa, which according to early Native American residents meant ‘the bird that devoured men, is painted on thebluffs near the town of Alton, Illinois.
+Painted on the bluffs near the town of Alton, Illinois is the mural of the Piasa, which according to early Native American residents meant ‘the bird that devoured men.’
 The dragon-like depiction overlooks what the Ojibwe Tribe called misi-ziibi...the Mississippi River.

-Following an auto accident that claims her entire family, Sara Williams, a Chicago teenager, finds herself left with an aunt who runs a Bed & Breakfast in the Great River town.
+Following an auto accident that claims her entire family, Sara Williams, a 16-year-old Chicago teenager, finds herself left with an aunt in the Great River town.
 Her cousin, Pamela Sweet, an Alton police officer, tries to help her cope with her physical and mental scars from the disaster.

-After an earthquake shakes the nearby bluffs, Sara discovers the area is plagued by the disappearance of many outdoor pets and small animals.
+Sara discovers the area is plagued by the disappearance of many outdoor pets and small animals.
 People are reporting various strange creatures in and around the river.
-Some think the Piasa has returned.

-Mike Kellogg, a Chicago museum cryptozoologist, arrives to join a local search team in an effort to answer the question; Did the Piasa once actually exist?
-By chance he stays at her Aunt’s B&B and takes Sara as his assistant in the search.
-Driven by the hope she may one day return to her friends in Chicago, Sara blossoms into a sassy assistant who discovers that fate has a plan for her and . . .the legend may be more fact than fiction.
+Mike Kellogg, a Chicago museum cryptozoologist, takes on Sara as his assistant and together with Pamela, they search for an answer to the question, Did the Piasa once actually exist?
+Sara blossoms into a crafty assistant who discovers that fate has a plan for her and . . .the legend may be more fact than fiction.

 The Native American legend: